ervandew/eclim/README.rst

 For more details, please visit eclim.org_.

+.. _emacs:

 ==================
 Emacs Users
 ==================

-Be sure to checkout the `emacs client`_ that is being developed for eclim.
+Be sure to check out the `emacs client`_ that is being developed for eclim.

+.. _license:

 ==================
 License